tmaciejewski/see/README.md

 ./start_db_node
 ```

+By default the web interface is available at `http://localhost:8888`.

 ## Starting see_crawler node

 This will create `see_crawler` node with crawlers geting URLs from the `see_db` node called `db`: